TessACraig89/psyche-tracker/README.md

  #### New Log View
  ![New Log View](./src/static/images/new-log.png)

- ## Work In Progress

-  - editing functionality

-  - update funtionality

-  - charts for each level listed that tracks the fluctuation between each log

-  - number stepper for ratings

  > To learn more about the developer of Psyche Tracker, Tess Craig, visit her [Linkedin](https://www.linkedin.com/in/tessashleycraig/) and view her other [Github](https://github.com/TessACraig89) projects.